Archer4499/Maximum-Inscribed-Circle/README.md

 The following output options can be specified and will output files to the folder specified (The default output folder "./" is the folder that the program is running in):
-* `Output to DXF` will output a file called `circles.dxf`, containing the , a  and a diameter label.
+* `Output to DXF` will output a file called `circles.dxf`, with each of the circles on a separate numbered layer, starting at `Circle0`.
     * `Output Circle in DXF` adds the maximum inscribed circles defined as circles to the DXF file.
     * `Output Diameter Line in DXF` adds diameter lines to the DXF file.
     * `Output Diameter Label in DXF` adds diameter labels to the DXF file.